FEST3D/FEST-3D/docs/user_guide/05_tutorials/03_LDC.md

 ```Scheme['TimeIntegration']='implicit'``` LU-SGS matrix-free time integration method.<br>
 Now, lets define the flow feature of test case:<br>
 ```Flow["DensityInf"] = 1.2``` Free-stream density.<br>
+@note
+The domain is initialized with zero velocity vector and Lid velocity is defined later in the boundary condition file.
+As the residual are normalized with free-stream velocity, residual written in resnom file will be Nan.
+But solution is correct.
+@endnote
 ```Flow["UInf"] = 0.0``` Free-stream x-component of velcotiy vector. <br>
 ```Flow["VInf"] = 0.0``` Free-stream y-component of velcotiy vector. <br>
 ```Flow["WInf"] = 0.0``` Free-stream z-component of velcotiy vector. <br>